rikiji/zmbs.net/_includes/intro.markdown

-I am Riccardo, I play Limited and Modern in the area around Zurich, Switzerland.
+I play Modern and Limited in the area around Zurich, Switzerland.